maci1011/MaciAdminBundle/README.md

                     roles: []
                     sortable: false
                     sort_field: 'position'
-                    templates: # default is []
+                    actions: # default is []
                         list: 'AppBundle:Default:list.html.twig'
+                        show:
+                            template: 'AppBundle:Default:list.html.twig'
-                        # other actions: new, trash, show, edit, relation, remove, uploader
+                        # actions are: list, show, new, trash, show, edit, relation, remove, uploader,
+                        #   relations_list, relations_add, ('list' and 'add' for the sides of relations with multiple elements, like -MANY-toOne)
+                        #   relations_show, relations_set ('list' and 'set' for the sides of relations with a single element, like -ONE-toMany),
+                        #   relations_uploader (in this example this action can be used to directly upload some media in an album)
                     trash: true
                     trash_field: 'removed'
                     uploadable: true